NadeemAfana/nadeemafana.github.io/_posts/archived/2024-06-01-okta-competitors.md

 - **Cost**: Azure AD can be more cost-effective for existing Microsoft users.
 - **Integration**: Azure AD is ideal for Microsoft-centric environments, while Okta offers broader third-party integrations.

+<a id="fusionauth"></a>

+## 10. FusionAuth
+FusionAuth is customizable with support for various authentication methods.
+It includes multi-factor authentication (MFA), single sign-on (SSO), and comprehensive user management.
+FusionAuth can handle a large number of users, suitable for both small and large organizations.
+However, the initial setup and configuration can be complex, and its administrative UI may not be as intuitive.
+It also requires a learning curve due to its extensive features and customization options.

+FusionAuth Advantages over Okta:
+- **Cost**:  FusionAuth offers a more flexible pricing structure, which may be more affordable for certain users, while Okta tends to be more expensive.